3DS - Home Menu UI Layout Customization Guide

 +B

-.- The bytes at the beginning of the edited BCLYT are restored.
+.- The bytes at the beginning of the edited BCLYT file are restored.

 -